btzrmn/tz-helm/README.md

 If you prefer not to configure an ingress controller, you can simply use port forwarding to access the front-end interfaces of your applications.
 This approach will not impact the end-to-end functionality of your system, as it is designed to utilize **fully qualified domain names** (FQDNs) for internal cluster communication.

-Use `kubectl get svc -n ingress-nginx` to get the external IP assigned by MetalLB for accessing services.

-Ensure DNS entries or `/etc/hosts` are updated to map service hostnames to the external IP.

 ### Installing Helm Charts

 The Tazama system is composed of multiple Helm charts for various services and components.
 These need to be installed in a specific order due to dependencies.